Pre-Travel Requirements for Students Arriving/Returning to PEI

-Leaving the Atlantic region may increase your risk of infection and the risk of infecting others.
-If you travel outside Atlantic Canada, you will be subject to PEI public health regulations, including self-isolating for 14 days upon your return.
+If you are a student currently living on PEI and decide to travel off-Island at any time, you will be subject to PEI public health regulations, including self-isolating for 14 days upon your return, at your own expense.
 You must have a pre-travel plan approved by the PEI Chief Public Health Office in advance of returning, or risk being denied entry to the province.

 Although COVID-19 has changed some aspects of how we teach and learn, UPEI remains committed to providing high quality education, as well as access to engaging and rewarding learning experiences online and, when possible, in person, in a safe and responsible manner.
 Online course delivery isn’t new to UPEI, but we are expanding our offerings to ensure students, regardless of their location, are provided with robust learning opportunities.